chetnachaudhari/chetnachaudhari.github.io/_posts/2015-04-16-precommit-hook-for-jira-in-git.md

 ---
-layout: single
 title: "How to add pre-commit hook for JIRA tracking in git commits."
+tags:
-tags: git
+   - git
-description: How to add pre-commit hook for JIRA tracking in git commits.
-keywords: git, hook, precommit, linux, bash
+categories:
-categories: Git
+   - Git
+read_time: false
+comments: true
+share: true
+related: true
 ---

 Having a clean and useful commit messages always makes debugging easier.
 There are many different patterns people follow to maintain neat git log history.
 Here is what I like the most, I always like to link a JIRA issue id with commit, so that any point in time, I can check the description of the task, for which the code change was made.